byui-cse/wdd-x99-course/source/module-02/index.md

 * Use a stand-up format at the start of each class (What did you do?
 What are you doing?
 Any blockers?)
 * Prioritize outcomes, not features: Why are we building this, and how will we know it’s successful?
 * Start Building!!!

+!!! time "How to Run a Stand-Up Meeting (Daily Check-In)"

+    A stand-up is a quick, focused meeting (5–10 minutes) at the start of class where every team member answers three simple questions:

+    * What did I work on last time?
+    * What am I working on today?
+    * Do I have any blockers?
+(Anything slowing me down?)

+    💡 Tips:

+    * Everyone stands (if in person) to keep it brief and focused.
+    * Be honest—this isn’t a report for the teacher, it's for the team.
+    * Keep it short.
+If a longer discussion is needed, save it for after the stand-up.

 ## SVPG Product Mindset to Embrace This Sprint: